htsx/CSC_400/code/README.md

 ## Step 1: Create a Virtual Environment

 1. Open a terminal or command prompt.
-2. Navigate to the project folder where the `requirements.txt` file is located.
-3. Run the following command to create a virtual environment: python3 -m venv venv
+2. Run the following command to create a virtual environment: python3 -m venv venv
+3. Navigate to the project folder where the `requirements.txt` file is located.
+4. pip install -r requirements.txt

-4. Activate the virtual environment:
+5. Activate the virtual environment:
 On macOS/Linux:
 source venv/bin/activate